Ali-Mehrhosseini/weather-report/README.md

 The `GatewayOperations` interface groups methods that allow:

 - creating, updating and deleting gateways;
+  - deleting a Gateway also deletes all its associated parameters.
 - defining and modifying the parameters associated with gateways;
 - producing the gateway report.